AriseAk/DuneLens/README.md

 # DuneLens — Offroad Semantic Segmentation

 DuneLens is a semantic segmentation system for desert / offroad UGV imagery.
 It uses a fine-tuned **SegFormer-B2** as the primary model, with a **CNN baseline** included for comparison.
-A Next.js frontend provides a live prediction interface backed by a Python inference server.
+A Next.js frontend provides a live prediction interface backed by a FastAPI inference server.

 ---